hanxiaomax/Learncpp_CN/docs/13-7-non-static-member-initialization.md

 COPY

-Rule
+!!! note "法则"

 	Favor use of non-static member initialization to give default values for your member variables.